GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 SuMa 15
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
 This powder grants the *Personal Power* Virtue and a corresponding *Flight of the Hummingbird* Power for Sun duration.
-Many similar powders exist that grants other powers and sometimes pastille are created to grant the power to a large group of people.
+Activating this Power costs a Fatigue level and needs Concentration.
+Many similar powders exist that grant other powers and sometimes pastille are created to grant the power to a larger group of people.
 If created as a potion, it costs at least 3 doses of Sovereign Reagent or 3 pawns of vis.
 *(Base 10, +1 Sun)*

 **Potion of Primordial Nature**
 SuMa 35
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
 This potion grants the target the *Shapeshifter* Virtue and the corresponding Ability with a score of 4.
-Aydamir sometimes used this potion to escape dire situations or to travel far distances by transforming in a bird.
+Aydamir sometimes used this potion to escape dire situations or to travel far distances by transforming into a bird.
+This potion costs at least 7 doses of Sovereign Reagent or 7 pawns of vis.
 *(Base 20, +1 Sun)*

 **Potion of the Telepath**
 SuMa 35
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
 This potion grants the target the *Greater Power* Virtue and a corresponding *Mind-Reader* Power for Sun duration.
 This potion is sometimes used when the alchemists need to spy on someone or to easily read the next move of an opponent.
-The power is something like this:
+Activating the Power costs a Fatigue level and needs Concentration, the specific Power is this:

 >**Mind-Reader**
 InMe 35